OneArgo/argo-data-editorial/README.md

 # argo-data-editorial
-The editorial site of Argo data management team
+The editorial site of Argo data management team.